SuperDARN/pydarn/docs/dev/code_review.md

 1. Pick a Pull Request to code review, which can be found [here](https://github.com/SuperDARN/pydarn/pulls)
 2. Click on `files changed` at the top of the PR conversation below the title on the right side

+    !!!
+Note
+        Before starting a code review always check for others comments, if something you have stated is already stated then you can leave it alone or give a "thumbs up :+1" to the comment to show support.

 3. Now review the changes that occurred in this PR - avoid commenting on other lines not included in the changes as this is `scope creep`.
 4. If you want to make a comment hover the cursor over the line numbers on the left side and a **+** button will appear.
 Click it!
 5. Now write any feedback or questions in the box and hit `Start a review` on the bottom right in the pop up window.